heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ʊ. The whorl fractures along lines of ruin:
+Ɵ. The whorl fractures along lines of ruin: avenues of teeth, collapsed suns, and luminescent ruin, ripping the computational fabric of the network like wet paper.

 <p align="center">
   ⁂